-- understand the basic concepts of the elasticity of materials. - comprehend the concepts of viscosity of liquid and measurement. - demonstrate the acoustical aspects of building and its importance in construction. - apply the fundamental concept of photo elasticity for the stress analysis of the object.
+- Understand the basic concepts of the elasticity of materials. - Comprehend the concepts of viscosity of liquid and measurement. - Demonstrate the acoustical aspects of building and its importance in construction. - Illustrate the fundamental concept of photo elasticity and its use for the stress analysis of the object.

-PROPERTIES OF MATTER AND NONDESTRUCTIVE TESTING
+PHCX 08 PROPERTIES OF MATTER AND NONDESTRUCTIVE TESTING